nuxt/docs/en/guide/commands.md

 nuxt start
 ```

-For example, to deploy with [now.sh](https://zeit.co/now) a `package.json` like follows is recommended:
+The `package.json` like follows is recommended:
 ```json
 {
   "name": "my-app",